 Polytrauma, otherwise known as multiple traumata, is a medical term that is used to describe the overall condition of an individual who has suffered from multiple traumatic injuries.
 A common example of polytrauma would be when a person has a serious brain or head injury, as well as a serious burn injury on their head/body.

 Polytrauma can also be relatively defined through an Injury Severity Score (ISS) of 16 or greater.
 Polytrauma typically is a medical term that has been used by physicians in the U.S. military within recent years during international conflicts including the ongoing wars in Iraq and Afghanistan.
-It’s also a generic medical term that is used for civilian injuries that entail any kind of serious multiple traumata.
+It's also a general medical term that is used in the health care industry for civilian injuries that entail any kind of serious multiple traumata.

 In order to give a more comprehensive overview of polytrauma and all that it entails, we will be delving in detail towards what exactly polytrauma typically entails, how major polytrauma tends to be, how physicians evaluate and treat people for polytrauma physically and psychologically and the recovery process that is involved with polytrauma.